diego-pasaye/diego-pasaye/README.md

 Learn more about me at: https://diegopasaye.com

 # Repository Mirrors
->[!note]
-> I don't actually use GitHub as my personal git database provider.
-I use GitLab and Tangled.

-Each repository you'll find under my account will contain a link to an external repository.
-I mainly use GitHub for:
+You will not find many repositories here.
+I only use GitHub for:
 - Collaborative Projects
-- Gaining visibility
+  - (where the collaborators only use GitHub)

 Learn about why I don't use GitHub here: https://diegopasaye.com/policies/platforms/github